 “You’re glowing!” is something most pregnant women hear from time to time.
 And sure, pregnancy can bring out some lovely traits… along with some, uh, less flattering ones.
 Say hello to side effects of pregnancy.

 We’ve all heard about morning sickness and swollen feet.
 But how about the linea nigra?
 Or snoring?
 I always felt humbled when my husband gently prodded me to use a neti pot and, later, nose strips at night to turn down the decibels.
 And I’m still wondering how I ever fit into the clown shoes I bought during my last pregnancy.

 Although it may seem like some very abnormal things are going on with your body, it’s all perfectly normal.
-Most of us experience some strange pregnancy side effects.
+Most of us experience some strange signs of pregnancy and pregnancy side effects.

 12 weird side effects of pregnancy